infominer33/infominer33.github.io/_posts/2019-11-19-infohub-updates.md

 While I grew up a total computer nerd, I drifted from that early passion for many years, and only got _serious_ about tech, more recently.

-I have had quite a steep learning curve to catch up, but I paired that with an infinite curiosity and relentless pursuit of knowledge.
+I have had quite a steep learning curve trying to catch up, but I paired that with an infinite curiosity and relentless pursuit of knowledge.

 ## A Collaborative Workflow?